 For your own comparison, you can read the original proposal here, HR 3238 of the 108th Congress, 2004, and the law as it currently stands here, HR 4818, Division J, Title VIII of the 108th Congress, 2004.

-Regardless of which side you’re on, let others know about it.
+Let others know, regardless of which side you’re on.
 In the end, it falls upon all of us to preserve our public lands.
 If you feel strongly one way or the other, let your congressman know by petition, written letter, or via POPVOX.